-In case you have installed the xdg-utils package, you can add at the end of the script above following code which opens the PR to be finalized in your browser. macOS does not need this package, use the command open instead:
+In case you have installed the xdg-utils package, you can add at the end of the script above following code which opens the PR to be finalized in your browser. macOS does not need this package.
+Use the command open instead of xdg-open: